Quick answer

 Processing Time — Why Day 90 Is the Real Deadline

-The Wydział Komunikacji at ul.
-Chmielowskiego 2 in Kraków is currently processing licence exchange applications in 11–14 weeks.
-Appointment availability adds a further 3–6 weeks before you can even submit.
-Total elapsed time from decision to Polish licence in hand: 14–20 weeks minimum.
+The the local licensing authority.
+Chmielowskiego 2 in Kraków is currently processing licence exchange applications in several months.
+Appointment availability adds a further 3–a processing period before you can even submit.
+Total elapsed time from decision to Polish licence in hand: 14–a processing period minimum.

 Your original licence is surrendered at the point of submission.
 You cannot drive from submission until the Polish licence arrives — regardless of whether day 185 has passed or not.
 If your deadline is approaching and your Polish licence has not arrived, do not drive.